Rizama-Victor/Design-and-Simulation-of--a-Portable-Calculator-Device/README.md

-# 🧮 Design and Simulation of Portable Calculator Device
+# 🧮 Design and Simulation of a Portable Calculator Device
 This repository contains the implementation of the project _"Design-and-Simulation-of-Portable-Calculator-Device"_ at the Department of Mechatronics Engineering (DOME), Federal University of Technology, Minna.

 ---